ethereum/ethereum-org-website/src/content/glossary/index.md

 ### consensus client {consensus-client}

-After the merge to [proof-of-stake](#pos), consensus about the true head of the blockchain will be governed by a new set of clients running on the Beacon Chain known as "consensus clients".
-Consensus clients do not participate in validating transactions or executing state transitions.
-They request this to be done by [execution clients](#execution-client).
+Consensus clients (such as Prysm, Teku, Nimbus, Lighthouse, Lodestar) run Ethereum's [proof-of-stake](#pos) consensus algorithm allowing the network to reach agreement about the head of the Beacon Chain.
+Consensus clients do not participate in validating/broadcasting transactions or executing state transitions.
+This is done by [execution clients](#execution-client).

 ### consensus layer {consensus-layer}